danielnbarbosa/drlnd_navigation/results/Report.md

 ![trained agent](trained_agent.gif)

+#### Algorithm
+This agent implements the Deep Q Network (DQN) algorithm.
+DQN combines off-policy training and bootstrapping from traditional Q-learning with function approximation using neural networks.
+This makes if very effective at learning even in high high dimensional continuous state spaces.
+However this combination, referred to as the "Deadly Triad" by Richard Sutton, is known to have divergence issues where the agent does not converge on a policy but instead oscillates all over the place.
+To mitigate this, DQN also employs a couple modifications including Experience Replay and Fixed Q-targets.
+Experience replay is a finite memory buffer of past experiences that the agent can sample from during learning.
+Fixed-Q targets use a second neural network with weights that do not change as quickly as the online network. which is used when calculating the TD target.
+Both of these help stabilize converge but do not guarantee it.
+More details are available in the original DQN [paper](https://deepmind.com/research/dqn/).

-#### DQN modifications
+#### DQN enhancements
-Since the original [DQN](https://deepmind.com/research/dqn/) algorithm first came out several enhancements have been proposed.
+Since the original DQN algorithm first came out several enhancements have been proposed.
 A couple of those enhancements have been tried here including [Double DQN](https://arxiv.org/abs/1509.06461) and [Dueling networks](https://arxiv.org/abs/1511.06581).

-Double DQN leverages both the online network and the target network when calculating q values in an effort to avoid overestimating the q values.
+Double DQN leverages both the online network and the target network when calculating the predicted Q values in an effort to reduce overoptimistic estimations.
 Dueling networks separate estimation of the state value from the state dependent action advantage to better determine state value without having to explore all the associated actions.
-Note that in reality dueling networks is a modification of the neural network model and not the algorithm.

-All four combinations were tested, each using three different seeds and results are shown below.
-The results are the average number of episodes required to solve the environment.
+All four combinations were tested and results are shown below.
+The results are the average number of episodes required to solve the environment over three different seeds.
 The criteria for solving is considered to be an average score of +13 over 100 consecutive episodes.

 |                  | DQN    |  Double DQN |